Bullet Train (film): Cast

 In addition, Channing Tatum and Ryan Reynolds appear in uncredited cameo roles as a train passenger and as assassin Carver, respectively.
-Reynolds accepted the cameo as a thank-you to Pitt for his own cameo in Deadpool 2 (2018).
-The film's director, David Leitch, appears briefly as the 17th person killed (albeit unintentionally) by Lemon and Tangerine while freeing The Son.
+Reynolds accepted the cameo as a thank-you to Pitt for his own cameo in Deadpool 2 (2018), a film also directed by Leitch.
+The film's director, David Leitch, appears briefly as Jeff Zufelt, the 17th person killed (albeit unintentionally) by Lemon and Tangerine while rescuing the Son.

 Production

+Development and casting

-Bullet Train had been initially developed by Antoine Fuqua—who co-produced the film—through his Fuqua Films banner.
+Bullet Train had been initially developed by Antoine Fuqua – who co-produced the film – through his Fuqua Films banner.
 It was originally intended to be a serious action thriller, but the project turned into a light-hearted action comedy during the development process.

 It was announced in June 2020 that Sony Pictures had hired David Leitch to direct the adaptation of the Kōtarō Isaka sequel novel from a screenplay by Zak Olkewicz, with Brad Pitt being cast in the film the following month.
 Variety reported that Pitt was paid $20 million.
 Joey King subsequently entered negotiations for a supporting role, while in September, Andrew Koji was added, with Aaron Taylor-Johnson and Brian Tyree Henry joining in October.
 In November 2020, Zazie Beetz, Masi Oka, Michael Shannon, Logan Lerman, and Hiroyuki Sanada joined the cast, with Leitch revealing in December that Karen Fukuhara had also joined, and that Jonathan Sela would serve as cinematographer.
 That same month, singer Bad Bunny (credited as his real name, Benito A Martínez Ocasio) was also added to the cast, and Sandra Bullock joined the following year in February to replace Lady Gaga, who had dropped out due to scheduling conflicts with House of Gucci (2021).
+Damson Idris was offered a part but had to turn it down.

+Filming

 Production for Bullet Train began in October 2020 in Los Angeles.
 The production budget was reportedly $85.9 to 90 million.
 Filming started on November 16, 2020, and wrapped in March 2021.
 The producers constructed three full train cars, and LED screens with video footage of the Japanese countryside were hung outside the windows of the train set to help immerse the actors.
-Stunt coordinator Greg Rementer said Pitt performed 95 percent of his own stunts in the film.
+Stunt coordinator Greg Rementer said Pitt performed 95% of his own stunts in the film.

 Music

 The film features a number of original tracks.
-Most notably, the film contains Japanese-language covers of "Stayin' Alive" by Bee Gees and "Holding Out for a Hero" by Bonnie Tyler.
+Most notably, the film contains Japanese-language covers of "Stayin' Alive" by the Bee Gees and "Holding Out for a Hero" by Bonnie Tyler.
 Composer Dominic Lewis noted that the film's soundtrack represents "all vibe and no technique".